 Whether you're making curry in a hurry or mash in a flash, invest in a quality microwave.
-We've selected the top performers, from traditional models to convection grills.
+We've selected the top performers, from cheap microwaves to convection grills.

 Find out more about our BBC Good Food reviews.